brew log

 makes the assertion (with

-) that the recorded commit message is output whenbrew log
+assert_match) that the recorded commit message is output whenbrew logis run. - ensures (with

-directory at the end of the test.
+ensure) the removal of the/.gitdirectory at the end of the test.

-exhibits when it’s called on a formula file or a shallow clone.
+In my pull request, I aimed to add coverage for the behavior that brew log exhibits when it’s called on a formula file or a shallow clone.
 My pull request broke a few things (oops) that were soon rectified by Martin’s follow-up PR (yay).

-that emerged (and was soon updated again with the refactoring of the integration tests file):
+Here’s the incarnation of test_log_formula that emerged (and was soon updated again with the refactoring of the integration tests file):

 def test_log_formula